Washington County officials back 20% pay raises for election workers

-FAYETTEVILLE -- Election staff and poll workers in Washington County could see 20% pay raises in 2023, if the Quorum Court approves a recommendation from the Election Commission.
+FAYETTEVILLE -- Election staff and poll workers in Washington County will see 20% pay raises in 2023 if the Quorum Court approves a recommendation from the Election Commission.

 The commission unanimously approved a motion to seek the 20% pay increases for election staff and poll workers.
 Jennifer Price, election director, said the election workers are considered to be part-time employees and pay increases were not included in county's 2023 budget approved last week by the Quorum Court.

-Price said the proposed increases reflect increases approved for similar positions in the County Clerk's Office.
-According to Price there are four comparable positions in the County Clerk's office and the pay for those positions was increased by 19% for one of the four and by 20% for the other three.
+Price said the proposed increases reflect increases approved for similar positions in the county clerk's office.
+According to Price, there are four comparable positions in the clerk's office and the pay for those positions was increased by 19% for one of the four and by 20% for the other three.

 Overall, Price said, raises for Washington County employees averaged about 17%.
 The 20% pay increases, for six election staff workers, would add about $62,000 to the commission budget for 2023.
 The increase in cost for poll workers would depend on the number and size of elections held in 2023.